Sony A77 vs A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the A77 does not offer wifi capability.
+In contrast, the A77 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the A77 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A77 was succeeded by the Sony A77 II.
+Both the A77 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The A77 was replaced by the Sony A77 II, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A77 Manual (free pdf) or the online Sony A7R III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A77 and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.